 India is rapidly approaching a decision point in its economic development journey.
 Most of the infrastructure Prime Minister Modi committed to achieving net-zero by 2070, alongside the installation of 500 gigawatts of non-fossil needed to support a growing population and an expanding economy, will be built in the next 20–30 years.
 There is growing need to rapidly phase out coal, consistently achieve record installations of new renewables capacity, seize the opportunity of green hydrogen to make 2020s the renewable decade for India.
 This is aligned with India’s NDC aiming to achieve 50% cumulative electric power installed capacity from non-fossil based energy resources by 2030.

 expected electricity demand increase in India by 2050

 zero-carbon power generation could be achieved at no extra cost by 2030

 Over the last few years, ETC India – based in Delhi and run by The Energy and Resources Institute – has become an authoritative voice on India’s energy transition.
 It has influenced the upward revision of the government’s objective for renewables deployment.
-The key conclusion of our first phase of work in 2019 – that India can reach 45% non-fossil-fuel generation by 2030 while more than doubling power supply – was initially received with caution, but was then translated into government strategies, with some government projections now suggesting still higher figures.
+The first phase of work in 2019 concluded that India can reach 45% non-fossil-fuel generation by 2030 while more than doubling power supply.
+While initially received with caution, this was then translated into government strategies, with some government projections now suggesting even higher figures.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.